Berkeley-TAFLab/BoatControls/README.md

 Added UART support and ID support.
 From some basic testing it seems that adding rows to the table is actually a really expensive operation.
 Whoever touches this next, keep that in mind.
 Error handling needed for malformed data.
 Controlbar has been added UI-wise but needs some logic to communicate via serial.
 Map plotting still not integrated

+## 7/24/24
+Finished adding UART transmission from the GUI.
+Now I can probably work on the transmitter code and move back to the firmware.
+Map isn't done yet but for testing I would probably leave it out.
+Also as I work on the transmitter, it's probably necessary to restructure the strings that get sent to the microcontroller